ajrominger/to-do/to-do.md

 - get ideas blog going
 - get research page to show recent projects determined from github
     - do the website code
-    - make the readme for all projects informative and clear enough for the website
 - update cv to be both html (need css?) and pdf
     - https://mszep.github.io/pandoc_resume/
     - http://elipapa.github.io/markdown-cv/